-Page caching, memcached and object caching (has to be enabled in the user portal) come all built-in and can easily be purged from inside your WordPress admin area.
+Page caching, Memcached, and object caching (has to be enabled in the user portal) come all built-in and can easily be purged from inside your WordPress admin area.

-WP Engine aggressively cache everything from pages to feeds to 301-redirects on sub-domains; this makes your site load lightning-fast.
+WP Engine aggressively cache everything from pages to feeds to 301-redirects on sub-domains; this makes your site load time lightning-fast.

-Page Performance Tool
+WP Engine’s Page Performance Tool

 In the User Portal, all customers have access to the Page Performance Tool.
 To use it, all you have to do is enter your site’s URL and see how well it’s performing.